XoopsDocs/xoops-install-upgrade/tools/tools.md

 **Docker** is an application container platform, used to create and run containers to implement custom environments.

+**Devilbox** is an easily configured Docker based development stack.
+It offers a wide range of versions for all stack components, and allows developers to test in a reproducible and shareable environment.

 | Name | Link | License | Platform |
 | :--- | :--- | :--- | :--- |
 | WAMP | [http://www.wampserver.com/](http://www.wampserver.com/) | Multiple | Win |